Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a FM, I intend to register a vehicle for inspection.
+As a VFM, I intend to register a vehicle for inspection.

 ### 1.2.
 Customer Specifications and Clarifications